Getting Ready for a Court Hearing or Trial

 Plan for whichever you choose.
 Write out notes for yourself about the important points in your case.
 Judges do not care for long testimony, especially if it is not on track with what the case is about.
 The judge will appreciate it if you can give a brief clear statement of what you want and why you think you should have it.
 Summarize your main points.
 Then give more explanation.

-You will have to ask your witnesses questions.
+You must ask your witnesses questions.
 You will also have a chance to question the other side's witnesses.

 You can practice with your witnesses ahead of time.
 Stress to them the importance of telling the truth.